Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 ## Query syntax for the Task type

 When it comes to container types, `Task<T>` is probably the most ubiquitous example that can be found in C# code.
-Conceptually, this type encapsulates an eventual result of an asynchronous computation, which can also be sequenced in a chain to create an ordered pipeline of deferred operations.

-In this case, an implementation of `SelectMany(...)` can provide us with a comprehension syntax that can help us lazily aggregate multiple tasks.
-Of course, C# already has its own syntax for this exact purpose in the form of `async` and `await` keywords, but for the sake of exercise let's forget about it for the moment.
+Conceptually, this type represents an operation that executes asynchronously and encapsulates its current state along with its eventual result value.
+Additionally, it also offers a way to queue continuation callbacks that will trigger once the task has completed.

-Following the shape we've established previously, this is how an equivalent `SelectMany(...)` method would look like for `Task<T>`:
+An implementation of `SelectMany(...)`, in this case, can provide comprehension syntax to express pipelines of asynchronous operations made up by chaining tasks together in a sequence.
+Following the shape we've established previously, below is how this method would look like:

 ```csharp
 public static Task<TResult> SelectMany<TFirst, TSecond, TResult>(